Charlie Adler- Acting, Failing, and Overcoming Fear

 Charlie never gave me the time to think about it.
 He trusted me and I trusted him, and the skill set that I had developed before I walked into that room overrode any mental processes that might have gotten in the way.

 Right!
-Your skill and your facility to release that fear and the need to control things is what made it wonderful.
+Your skill and your facility to overcome fear and the need to control things is what made it wonderful.
 You could have stopped at every junction and said “I’ll julienne not crinkle cut” and I would have said “No! just fucking do it!”.
 But you were good, and you did it and I know you had questions in your head, I saw it.

 You’ve got to remember, you’re in a scene, the scene lives.
 You play it and you explore it while you’re playing it.
 There is nuance, and there are augments, but don’t hang onto the furniture.
 Remember your lines, then shut up, and go home.
 This (head) doesn’t act, this (heart) is what acts.